 10. Visit the church in Longyearbyen

-It is possible to see the northern light in Svalbard on a clear day.
+It is possible to see the Northern Lights (Aurora borealis) in Svalbard on a clear day.
 But do not expect too much.
 Svalbard is actually a bit too high up north to see the amazing phenomena consistently.
-The upper part of Norway or Iceland are better places to pick!
+Northern Norway or Iceland are better places to pick!
 Yet, it is possible and there are even special Northern Light tours available.
-Obviously, this is only possible during the winter, as the sun never sets in high summer! 😉
+Obviously, this is only possible during the winter, as the sun never sets in high summer! ;-)